-Light affects our body clock – an internal mechanism which controls many daily functions, including how long we sleep for.
+Light affects our body clock – an internal mechanism that controls many daily functions, including how long we sleep.
 (You are a night owl or a lark depending on your body clock.)
 It therefore makes sense that we are going to be affected by less light on shorter days.

 You can do a lot to help yourself cope with the arrival of winter, you don't just have to lie back and suffer!

 - Let the sunshine in.
 Another benefit of getting outside is that you get a shot of sunlight.
 It may not be a strong shot or a big shot, but it is better than nothing.
 We humans need sunlight for our wellbeing, as well as for the Vitamin D it gives us.

 - Exercise.This doesn't have to be complicated or daunting.
 Wrap up and let the frost tingle your nose!
 Walk more, play with the dog outside, and take your kids to the park.
 Regular exercise is a huge boost to body, mind, and spirit, and it is free!

 - Try a dawn simulator.
 This is a device that gradually turns on your bedroom light in the dark winter morning, mimicking the appearance of natural sunlight at dawn, so that your brain thinks it is summer.